How To Get An Autistic Child To Sleep

 I felt that I abandoned my child when I knew he was awake during the night, but I could no longer survive on 4 hours of sleep.

-I couldn’t find any sleep research or sleep education that could explain my son’s huge sleep issues, so I ended up giving up and sensing what he felt instead.
-I tried to forget about the many pieces of advice people gave me, which I didn’t find useful because of how little they helped Philip with his restful sleep.
-So many people gave me advice on his bedtime routines, but I had already implemented them and nor did they help either.
-I desperately tried to get help from my local community and commune, asking for professional help with autistic children’s sleep patterns but they didn’t have any explanations, courses to join or professional psychologists who could help us.
+So many people gave me advice on his bedtime routines, but I had already implemented them, and neither did they help.
+I desperately tried to get help from my local community and commune, asking for professional help with autistic children’s sleep patterns, but they didn’t have any explanations, courses to join, or professional psychologists who could help us.

 During the first 8 years of Philip’s life, both of us dealt with these severe sleeping problems and poor sleep every night.

-When I finally stopped finding the pattern, I experienced that my son’s sleep habits were a consequence of the stimulation he had during the day, how many pauses they gave him in his kindergarten AND how stressed I was.
-The calmer I was, the calmer his nervous system became.
-I couldn’t lie and tell myself that I was calm if I truly wasn’t.
+The calmer I was, the more relaxed his nervous system became.
+I couldn’t lie and tell myself I was calm if I truly wasn’t.
 I had been running so fast trying to get food on the table for him and me, so I saw myself stressed and burnt out.

-I wished that there was a person who could tell you where to find help, and what to expect when you become a parent to an autistic child.
-I know that all children are individuals and yet there are some problems that are the same.
-I believe that the problem with falling asleep or staying in deep sleep is one of them and this is the reason why I am telling my stories as a mother to a son on the autism spectrum.
+I wish that there were a person who could tell you where to find help and what to expect when you become a parent to an autistic child.
+I know all children are individuals, yet some problems are the same.
+I believe that the issue of falling asleep or staying in a deep sleep is one of them.

 What to do if your autistic child won’t sleep